syakirharis25/workers/README.md

 Make sure to count everything is enough for every worker, make use of the unit of measurement and commodity used for the mission, always make calculation on the differences of the supply between the current day and previous day, take notes of anything happening in the supply chain.

+EVERY 5 DAYS
+---
+The workers that already exceed 100 working hours in every 5 days, automatically will be given at least 24 hours uninterrupted rest.

+Human workers that did not have enough sleep is very risky for the company because they will have :
+* anxiety
+* unstable mood
+* drowsiness
+* forgetfulness
+* difficulty concentrating
+* difficulty staying alert
+* cognitive impairments
+* decreased performance at work or school
+* increased risk of illness or injury

 EVERY 7 DAYS
 ---
 At least 24 hours enough sleep and rest every single week, continuously without any interruption or any disturbance, having very strong mental health, in a very good state of mind, at every beginning of the month in the Gregorian calendar.
-The worker who already exceed 100 working hours in a single week, automatically will be given at least 24 hours uninterrupted rest.

 At least 5 hours break for Friday prayer, starting from 12pm to 5pm.